ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 The current gateway already supports different response formats via the `Accept` HTTP header and the `format` URL query.
-This IPIP proposes adding one more supported format to that list.
+This IPIP proposes adding more supported formats to that list.

 ### User benefit